 Studying to become a nurse is exciting, certainty worthwhile, and incredibly rewarding.
 Training to be a nurse means that you are committing to a life of helping others, both in hospitals and healthcare settings and in the community.

-You are taking on a life not only of treating patients medically but also of caring for their emotional needs, looking after family and friends, and educating the wider community on healthcare.
+You are taking on a life of treating patients medically and caring for their emotional needs, looking after family and friends, and educating the broader community on healthcare.

 But it’s tough.
 Training to be a nurse is overwhelming, time-consuming, and both physically and mentally exhausting.
 Many nursing students struggle to care for their physical and mental health while they study.

-Yes, training to be a nurse is exhausting, but the pressures and commitments on your time don’t stop on graduation day.
-Working as a nurse, as fulfilling as it is, can be tough on your body and your mind.
+Yes, training to be a nurse is exhausting, but the pressures and commitments on your time don’t stop on graduation day, as fulfilling as it is.
+Working as a nurse can be tough on your body and your mind.

 Getting into good habits while you study gives you the best chance to live healthily throughout your career.

 So, how do you do it?
 How do you manage to fit exercise in while you are busy studying, going on placements, and sitting exams?
-Here are 10 tips to help.
+Here are ten tips to help.

 Workout at Your Best Time

-But, don’t make the mistake of telling yourself that you’ll get up at 5 am to go for a run before you study, if you are the kind of person that hits snooze 10 times before they can get out of bed.
+But, don’t make the mistake of telling yourself that you’ll get up at 5 am to go for a run before you study if you are the kind of person that hits snooze ten times before they can get out of bed.
 You’ll just put it off and feel guilty.

 Sign Up for Classes